geudde/attic-chest/pages/13.reference/01.porden/docs.md

 240 THE RESTORATION. i

 Or from some comet's train ignited hurl'd,
-Feels the attraction of our greater world ;
+Feels the attraction of our greater world;
 Or as a minor planet swiftly moves
 Thro' various systems, kindling as it roves.*